 Commercial sectors most at risk:

-Construction, trade-in motor vehicles, technological goods, foodstuffs, road transport, fuels, logistics,
+Construction, trade-in motor vehicles, technological goods, foodstuffs, road transport, fuels, logistics, precious metals, cleaning and maintenance, ferrous materials, consulting, and advertising activities are the sectors that are affected mostly by this threat.

 Anti-Money Laundering Legislation, Transparency, and Beneficial Ownership

-In July 2018, the FATF, with the issuance of the "Concealment of Beneficial Ownership," also pays great attention to the Paper Companies, to their constitution, and in particular to the need to identify the owner of the company, in particular, however, the document pays great attention to all those fraudulent conducts carried out by the owners with the aim of creating a movement of money between the various U.S. states, Extra-EU and E.U., in the document there are also concrete cases.
-As a result of recent regulatory developments in economic and national security matters, the U.S. Congress enacted the Anti Money Laundering Act (AMLA 2020), making changes to corporate regulations regarding economic and management transparency.
+In July 2018, the FATF, with the issuance of the "Concealment of Beneficial Ownership," also pays great attention to the Paper Companies, their constitution, and in particular to the need to identify the owner of the company, in particular, however, the document pays great attention to all those fraudulent conducts carried out by the owners with the aim of creating a movement of money between the various U.S. states, Extra-EU and E.U., in the document there are also concrete cases.
+As a result of recent regulatory developments in economic and national security matters, the U.S. Congress enacted the Anti-Money Laundering Act (AMLA 2020), making changes to corporate regulations regarding economic and management transparency.
 The aim of this legislation is to ensure that national and international authorities can identify and know what is being traded by the company and who the owner is, thus prohibiting, for example, the anonymity of the beneficial owner in companies and trusts.
 In addition, the AMLA has given more internal controls (internal compliance and auditors) and external controls (carried out by the Treasury Department) and imposed heavy financial penalties for violations of these regulations.